danvk/boggle-paper/paper/content.typ

 Our goal is to calculate an upper bound on a board class, and to implement a "branch" operation that can be performed efficiently.

 It is possible to compute an upper bound on a board class directly using a DFS similar to `score`.
 And while this uses minimal RAM, it is not conducive to efficient branching.
-Instead, we'll develop a special tree structure for this problem.
+Instead, we'll develop a tree structure that's well-suited to this problem.

 Our tree structure consists of alternating layers of two types of nodes: